turingschool/front-end-curriculum/lessons/module-1/dom-manipulation-1-rewrite.md

 Fork [this CodePen](https://codepen.io/turing-school/pen/bGGmOrR) and complete the steps listed below, in the `JS` file of the CodePen.

-- Declare a variable `name` and assign it to the value of the element with the class of `student`
+- Declare a variable `studentName` and assign it to the value of the element with the class of `student`
 - Declare a variable `schoolName` and assign it to the value of the `h3` element
 - Declare a variable `bestGrade` and assign it to the value of the element with a class of `grade-2`
-- Declare a variable `newData` and assign it to an object with keys of `name`, `schoolName`, and `bestGrade`, whose values are new strings with whatever information you want to display on the page instead.
+- Declare a variable `newData` and assign it to an object with keys of `studentName`, `schoolName`, and `bestGrade`, whose values are new strings with whatever information you want to display on the page instead.
-- Change the `innerText` of the `name` variable to the `name` value from your `newData` object
+- Change the `innerText` of the `studentName` variable to the `studentName` value from your `newData` object
 - Change the `innerText` of the `schoolName` variable to the `schoolName` value from your object
 - Change the `innerText` of the `bestGrade` variable to be the grade you gave your `bestGrade` key in your object
 </section>